libretro/libretro-uae/README.md

 |CD32|Amiga CD32|AGA|2MB Chip RAM|
 |CD32FR|Amiga CD32|AGA|2MB Chip RAM + 8MB Fast RAM|

-As the configuration file is only generated at launch you must restart RetroArch for the change to take effect.
+The configuration file is generated at launch and at core restart.

 ### Kickstart ROMs
 To use this core you'll need the following Kickstart ROMs.
 Rename them to the given name and copy the files to RetroArch system directory.